 Administrators should be able to describe problems and their solutions for non-IT employees.

-Administrators monitor the connections of many types of computer devices and must ensure that they all work correctly together.
+Administrators monitor the connections of many computer devices and must ensure they all work correctly together.

 Administrators may have to work on many difficulties and tasks at the same time.

 Talents for problem-solving: